rust-lang/rfcs/0000-virtual-2.md

 types, amongst others).
 Fields in outer items are inherited by inner items (e.g., `S2` objects have fields `f1` and `f2`).
 Field shadowing is not allowed.

-All leaf variants may be instantiated.
-Non-leaf enums may not be instantiated (e.g., you can't create an `E3` or `VariantNest` object), but they my be used in pattern matching.
-By default, all structs can be instantiated.

-Structs, including nested structs, but not leaf structs, may be marked `virtual`, which means they cannot be instantiated.
-Put another way, enums are virtual by default.
-E.g., `virtual struct S1 { ...
-S2 { ... } }` means `S1` cannot be instantiated, but `S2` can. `virtual struct S1 { ... virtual S2 { ...
-} }` would mean `S2` could not be instantiated, but would be illegal because it is a leaf item.
-The `virtual` keyword can only be used at the top level or inside another `virtual` struct.

-**Open question:** is the above use of the `virtual` keyword a good idea?
-We could use `abstract` instead (some people do not like `virtual` in general, I think I prefer `abstract`).
-Alternatively, we could allow instantiation of all structs (unless they implement a virtual impl, see below) or only allow instantiation of leaf structs.

 We allow logical nesting without lexical nesting by using `:`.
 In this case a keyword (`struct` or `enum`) is required and must match the outer item.
 For example, `struct S3 : S1 { ... }` adds another case to the `S1` defintion above